February 10, 2023

 Have a Conversation with a Stranger

 You’re not 3 years old anymore, my friend.
-I’m not saying to go out when you’re smashed at 2 am and have someone cajole you into something nefarious because you don’t have your wits about you.
+This is not a message to go out when you’re smashed at 2 am and have someone cajole you into something nefarious because you don’t have your wits about you.
 I’m saying that when you’re traveling by yourself, you might be open to meeting people who potentially are pretty awesome.
-It’s doubtful I would’ve ever met my friend, who I’ll call Regina to keep her identity private, if I had gone to Salem, MA with someone.
-Regina and I were both in a museum at the same time.
+It’s doubtful I would’ve ever met my friend, Risa, if I had gone to Salem, MA with someone.
+Risa and I were both in a museum at the same time.
 I asked her to take a photo of me doing something silly, and we found out that we were on the same tour at the same time that evening.
 We went on said tour, then went to dinner.
 Although we didn’t speak for another year, I ended up joining her virtual book club that was life-changing.
-She was a gift that I got from simply taking a trip by myself.
+Now, we are life long friends.
+She was a gift that I got from simply taking a trip by myself and putting myself out there.
 Consider it, friends.
 Open yourself up to the possibility of amazing strangers.
-They may just become lifelong friends.
+They may just end up in your life for the long haul.

 Image